 HOF083: Nguyen Van Nghia

-An artillery commander, Nguyen Van Nghia was one of the last in his Division to put down his arms when South Vietnam fell on April 30, 1975.
-Sent to “re-education camp” where he did hard labour and had brainwashed for three years, Nguyen was determined to leave the country as soon as he could.
-After two failed attempts, Nguyen managed to reach Malaysia in 1979, in a boat carrying 400.
+An artillery commander, Nguyen Van Nghia was one of the last in his division to put down his arms when South Vietnam fell on April 30, 1975.
+Sent to a re-education camp where he endured hard labour and had been brainwashed for three years, Nguyen was determined to leave the country as soon as he could.
+After two failed attempts, Nguyen managed to reach Malaysia in 1979, in a boat carrying 400 refugees.

 He decided to settle in Germany, where he had once planned to study.
-But after meeting his future wife in Toronto, Nguyen was eventually sponsored to Canada.
-Here, he put his newly acquired German language skills to use, working for German and Swiss companies, all the while developing a new side career as a Vietnamese-language writer.
+But after meeting his future wife in Toronto, Nguyen was eventually granted asylum to Canada.
+There, he put his newly acquired German language skills to use, working for German and Swiss companies, all the while developing another career as a Vietnamese-language writer.